Health Insurance Disclosure and Verification Tips

 - Do I have a “co-insurance” payment due?

-Below is a list of the health insurance plans our counselors take.
 Please call our office to see if your preferred counselor takes your insurance and has openings.
 Even if you do not see your plan on this list, we may be able to bill out-of-network or offer a sliding-scale out-of-pocket fee.